 I am still working on writing my own music but I have decided I want to work more in the business and management side of the industry.
 Whilst I still want to be involved in the creative side, I love interacting with people and building relationships which will hopefully lead to exciting and innovative things!

 Apply to join our next course

 You can find out more and make your application to the Advanced Diploma in Music Production here.
-Applications will be closing in early February for our next intake.
-If you’d like to ask about the course and how to apply please get in touch!
+Application will be closing in early February for our next intake.
+If you would like to ask about the course and how to apply please get in touch.